CELL your Model: Contrastive Explanations for Large Language Models: Experiments

 \subsection{Preference Comparisons}

-We investigate the quality of the contrast (i.e., the response to the perturbed prompt) compared to one generated by prompting the LLM being explained.
-A baseline contrast generator is defined by 1) prompting the same LLM to generate response $y$ to prompt $x$, 2) prompting it again to generate a less preferable response to prompt $x$.
+\eat{We investigate the quality of the contrast (i.e., the response to the perturbed prompt) generated by \textbf{\texttt{CELL}} compared to \textbf{\texttt{Baseline}}.
+The template prompt used to generate the less preferable response is: \texttt{``Answer the following prompt in one sentence, less than 20 words, and to the point: Give a less preferable response than \{\} to the prompt: \{\}.''} The two \{\}'s contain the input response and prompt, respectively.
+This template was finalized after several variations and manual inspections.
+It is crucial to recall that no baselines exist in previous literature; hence we pursue this baseline as a natural comparison.}